VERZUOL1/chat/README.md

 Latest application version is running and available on<br> https://socket-io-cht.herokuapp.com/

 This is Socket.io based chat application.
 It contains 2 pages: Chat and Settings.
+There is a connection status indicator on top of the page.
 Chat page displays sent messages on the right and received messages on the left.<br>
 Each message contains Author name, time and text (image, link, video);
 Message input component allow to add emoji to text and send message by pressing Enter or Ctrl+Enter depending on Settings.